KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/field-physics-glyph-charts.md

 > **Structural Note:** In the Structural Metaphysics symbol key, 📡 also denotes the Resonance Scan at eschatonic scale — the structural harmonic evaluation at the end of a universal cycle.
 The practice-scale and cosmological-scale functions are the same principle at different magnitudes.

 > **Structural Note:** In the Structural Metaphysics symbol key, ⚖ denotes Oscillating / Liminal Mode — transitional equilibrium characterized by alternating coherence and fragmentation impulses.
 In Field Physics practice, it denotes the triadic rupture diagnostic.
 Both functions involve structural weighing at a boundary condition.
-Both are retained under the First Glyphic Ethic.
+Both are retained per the First Glyphic Ethic.

 ---